JJHelen/PIMinfo-Powershell/README.md

 It is also possible to maintain Roles with powershell..
 But maybe more about that later.

-31.05.2022 Added collection of Azure RoleSettings information to ps1 file and updated Azure picture.
+31.05.2022 Added collection of Azure RoleSettings information (still work to do to get actua settings out) and updated Azure picture.